|Free Tin Can Stirling Engine Plans|

 If you have any homebuilt model engine pictures of your own, please send them in!

 "Amazingly simple model stirling engine plans!
-Other stirling engine plans may require you to have access to a machine shop.
+Other stirling engine plans may require a machine shop.
 These engines are easily made from tin cans using a soldering iron and simple hand tools."

 Build this excellent teaching aid and science fair project today!